libtek/laravel-jmespath/README.md

 # laravel-jmespath

-A Laravel 5 wrapper for easy use of the [jmespath.php](https://github.com/jmespath/jmespath.php) library.
+A Laravel 5 wrapper for use of the [jmespath.php](https://github.com/jmespath/jmespath.php) library.
 The jmespath.php library is an implementation of the [JMESPath](http://jmespath.org/) specification.

-This package also provides Artisan commands to pre-compile and manage your JMESpath expressions.
+This package also provides Artisan commands to pre-compile and manage your JMESPath expressions.

 ## Installation